Equilibrium modeling and solution approaches inspired by nonconvex bilevel programming: Definition of equilibrium and relationship to other frameworks

-Next, to convert from \Cref{defn:gne} to \Cref{defn:gne_mod}, we must define $G$ so that the solution components of each player can be ``communicated'' to one another appropriately, essentially by defining the $x$ variables as a copy of the $y$ variables. \begin{proposition} Consider the optimization problems~\eqref{GNEP_player}.
-Define
+Given the game $\mathcal{G}'(\seq[i\in I]{g_i',Y_i})$, we can convert it to a game in the form from \Cref{sec:defn} by simply specifying the side constraints so that the solution components of each player can be ``communicated'' to each other, essentially by defining the $x$ variables as a copy of the $y$ variables: